facebook/react-native/docs/GettingStarted.md

 - Open `index.ios.js` in your text editor of choice and edit some lines.
 - Hit ⌘-R in your iOS simulator to reload the app and see your change!

+_Note: If you are using an iOS device, see the [Running on iOS Device page](http://facebook.github.io/react-native/docs/running-on-device-ios.html#content)._

 **To run the Android app:**

 - `$ cd AwesomeProject`